 Programmable (macro) keys are useful for gamers who want to execute complex actions in a single keystroke.
 Gamers with big- or small-hands may prefer keyboards with ergonomic layouts.
-Backlighting is...well, backlighting just looks cool (and it does let you game better in the dark).
+Backlighting...well, backlighting looks cool (and it does let you game better in the dark).

 An expensive gaming keyboard usually isn't worth it unless you have a specific need.
 Don't expect a gaming keyboard to make a huge difference in your gameplay and you won't be disappointed.

 Here are the best-reviewed gaming keyboards that have sold for $50 or less in the last 12 months:

 Good Price: $32 | Great Deal: $6 (Not a typo)

 Regdragon's mechanical keyboard is a great value, according to several Amazon customers who appreciate the keyboard's construction, lighting and punchy keys.
 Several reviewers noted that this keyboard is extremely loud.

 Redragon's S101 keyboard gets high praise from Amazon customers who were impressed by it's performance and beautiful lighting.
 Some reviewers were frustrated by the included-mouse's accuracy, build-quality and buttons.

 Good Price: $21 | Great Deal: $16

 VicTsing's keyboard has a nice feel and its volume control buttons are convenient, according to several Amazon customers.
 Some reviewers say the keyboard's buttons are laid out strangely and the keys are noisy.